kmgallahan/Style-as-Code/README.md

 The fork exists mainly to apply css styling, with minor HTML & [Liquid](https://shopify.github.io/liquid/) tweaks.

 The site is meant to share information in a distraction free environment, so bells and whistles are kept ot a minimum.

+Basic Google Analytics is set up just to check if any pages get traction and could therefore use more attention.
+This was mainly done because it only took a single line in the YAML config file.

 ## Other contributions